 The form to fill out for a Name Change is called a Petition.
 There are a good deal of documents you will need to file along with the Petition and you must fill out the forms completely.
 When filling out the Petition yourself, you need to make sure you fill it out correctly.
 Some things to remember are to list your full legal name (no initials), full physical address (no P.O.
 Box), use the type of ink they tell you to, and generally follow the instructions given to you on the particular form that your county clerk’s office hands you.

 Some people fill out the forms and file the Petition on their own.
-However, if you would like us to fill the forms out for you and give them to you to file yourself then we charge a flat fee of $400.00 to do this.
+However, if you would like us to handle it all for you then we charge a flat fee of $800.00 to do this.
 Whenever such a petition is filed, there will be a hearing set.
-This fee is for you to file it yourself and go to the hearing on your own.
+Our name change lawyer will attend this hearing with you.

 If you do not get your name changed in your divorce, then you will have to go through probate to resume your maiden name.
 There are many other reasons you might have to file a Petition for Name Change but as long as it is not profane, and you are not doing it to avoid creditors or otherwise defraud someone, then it is usually granted.
 If you have any questions about the Name Change process, then give us a call today for a quick consultation with local attorney over the phone.